What are Video File Formats?

 Use-case

-• It is used to store HD files on Blu-ray, hard drives, and memory cards.
+- It is used to store HD files on Blu-ray, hard drives, and memory cards.

 Pros and Cons

-PROS CONS
+PROS | CONS |

-It is supported by Blu-ray, hard drives, and memory cards.
-It is compatible with Sony and Panasonic cameras.
-Video editing of AVCHD files can be rather laborious.
+Supported by Blu-ray, hard drives, and memory cards. | The video editing of AVCHD files can be rather be a very long and difficult task. |

 FLV

-FLV—or Flash Video—has the video file extensions '.flv' and leverages the Adobe Flash Player plugin to distribute digital video/audio content over the internet.
+FLV—or Flash Video—has the video file extension '.flv' and leverages the Adobe Flash Player plugin to distribute digital video/audio content over the internet.
 FLV files can be opened using Adobe Animate, VLC, Winamp, and more.

 FLV is a widely supported and versatile file type that can be played directly on your browser and even be downloaded and shared.
 However, it is not compatible with iPhones and many other smartphones.